BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 Again, we may see a few warnings (!!), *but we're good to proceed as long as the overall status is good*.

-You'll see the proxy get added to your **Buoyant Cloud Agent**.
-You've successfully installed **Buoyant Enterprise for Linkerd**.
-You can now use **BEL** to manage and secure your Kubernetes applications.
+We've successfully installed **Buoyant Enterprise for Linkerd**, and can now use **BEL** to manage and secure our Kubernetes applications.

 #### Step 10: Examine the Status of Our Cluster Using Buoyant Cloud

-Earlier, when you signed up for a **Buoyant Enterprise for Linkerd** trial license, you were granted access to Buoyant Cloud for a short-term trial.
+Earlier, when you signed up for a **Buoyant Enterprise for Linkerd** trial license, you were granted access to **Buoyant Cloud** for a short-term trial.
+You should already be logged in to **Buoyant Cloud**.

 <<What is Buoyant Cloud?>>